Equality of Educational Opportunity

-- “The Condition of Education”, National Center for Education Statistics, 2016.
+- “The Condition of Education”, National Center for Education Statistics

 - Reardon, Sean F., 2015, “School Segregation and Racial Academic Achievement Gaps”, (CEPA Working Paper No.15–12).
 Retrieved from Stanford Center for Education Policy Analysis.

-- National Equity Atlas, PolicyLink and the USC Program for Environmental and Regional Equity, 2016.
+- National Equity Atlas, PolicyLink and the USC Equity Research Institute.
 In particular the entry on School Poverty

-- Online Profiles of the 2016 Freshman Class at Some Selective American Universities
+- Online Profiles of the recent Freshman Class at Some Selective American Universities